Linking Numbers in Three-Manifolds: Examples

 However, we will see in Part II of this example that only the first lift of $\omega_1$ is null-homologous.
 Thus, the first column of the matrix (in bold) gives the linking numbers of the null-homologous lift of $\omega_1$ with each lift of $\beta$.
-The combinatorial intersection numbers in the second and third columns are not linking numbers.
+The intersection numbers in the second and third columns turn out not to be well-defined linking numbers.